• Contact

 The foundation awarded $10.8 million to 37 nonprofits supporting community enhancement, including arts, humanities, community vibrancy and leadership, and $4 million to 38 nonprofits supporting journalism.

-Looking ahead to 2026 and 2027, the report says Inasmuch Foundation will focus resources on initiatives where collaboration, evidence and community leadership intersect.
+Looking ahead to 2026 and 2027, the report says Inasmuch Foundation will focus resources on initiatives where collaboration, evidence of success and community leadership intersect.
 Education priorities include continued work alongside local and national funders, the State and Greater Oklahoma City chambers, and Fuel OKC to increase access to high-quality public education options in Oklahoma City.

 ShareTweetShare